JErBerlin/rpsw-game/README.md

 Valid moves are: "rock", "paper", "scissors" and "well".
 (The API is case insensitive.)

+You can use a command-line tool like `curl`:

+`curl -X POST -H "Content-Type: application/json" -d '{"Throw": "paper"}' http://localhost:8080/play`

+You would just need to replace `"paper"` with whatever move you want to make.
+The response from the server will appear in your terminal after you send the request

 ### How to run the app from the Docker image

 There is a provided Dockerfile to run the application in a docker container.